 We took a break from the blazing sun under El Gran Gomera, Recoleta’s giant 200-year old rubber tree.
 Recoleta is Buenos Aires’ upscale district, often called the Paris of South America.
 Sipping coffee at the terrace of historic cafe La Biela, it’s not hard to see the resemblance.

-After this memorable start in the capital, we continued our trip in the northeast province of Misiones.
+We continued our trip in the northeast province of Misiones.
 Here, a natural wonder shared by Argentina and Brazil awaited: the Iguazú Falls.